ASFHyP3/gis-services/image_server/server_setup.md

 ## Configure the Server

-1. Retrieve the appropriate prvc licence files for the ArcGIS Server and Image Server from s3://hyp3-software/ and scp them to the server
+1. Retrieve the appropriate prvc licence files on your local machine for the ArcGIS Server and Image Server from s3://hyp3-software/ and scp them to the server
 ```
 Aws s3 –profile hyp3 s3://hyp3-software/ . –recursive –exclude “*” –include “*.prvc”
 scp ArcGISImageServer_ArcGISServer_1097915.prvc ubuntu@ec2-xx-xxx-xx-xx.us-west-2.compute.amazonaws.com:/home/ubuntu